chloej2/flutter-demo/README.md

 # flutter_demo

-The project aim is to create a mobile application that shows a list of users which links to a gallery of their images.
+The project is a quick demo of a mobile application created using Flutter.
+It displays a list of users which links to a gallery of their images.

-It has the following specifications:
+## Features
 * Display a list of names from http://jsonplaceholder.typicode.com/users.
 * When a name is clicked, show a collection of album images with album title from http://jsonplaceholder.typicode.com/photos.
 * When an image is clicked, show a full size image which takes most of the screen.